mozilla/vautomator-serverless/README.md

 ## Examples

-- Once deployed properly, you can kick of an ondemand scan on a host, using: `API_GW_URL=<YOUR-REST-ENDPOINT> python3 examples/ondemand_tasker.py`
+- Once deployed properly, you can kick of an ondemand scan on a host, using: `API_PROFILE=<YOUR-AWS-PROFILE/ROLE> python3 examples/ondemand_tasker.py`.
+Alternatively, you can hard-code your AWS profile in a variable in the code for examples.

+  Note: You must provide an AWS profile/role if you'd like to use them as clients.
+This is required in order to programmatically fetch the API gateway URL details for your vautomator-serverless instance, as well as the API gateway key which currently protects the REST APIs.

 ```
 Provide the FQDN (Fully Qualified Domain Name) you want to scan: infosec.mozilla.org